fdilke/bewl/bewl2/q_and_a.md

 but all we need is:

 - support for arrows C[X] -> C[Y]
-- support for biproducts, so given X and Y for which there's SET[_], we can generate a 'product kit' consisting of SET[(X, Y)], C[(X, Y)] -> C[X] and C[Y], plus the ability to multiply arrows
+- support for biproducts, so given X and Y for which there's DOT[_], we can generate a 'product kit' consisting of DOT[(X, Y)], C[(X, Y)] -> C[X] and C[Y], plus the ability to multiply arrows
 - maybe require C[_] to have Map... so there's IdentityWithMap?

 # type convolutions:
 how do we constrain a type CTXT so that a CTXT[A] always has def map[B](f: A => B): CTXT[B] ?
-SetOps[A, Set, Set[A]] shows the way... persevere with this;
+DOTOps[A, DOT, DOT[A]] shows the way... persevere with this;
   trait Mappable[A, CTXT[_] /* <: Mappable[A, CTXT]] */ ] { self: CTXT[A] =>
     def map[B](f: A => B): CTXT[B]
   }
 but it's no good.
 Need a typeclass.

 # Dot classes
-A monad in the case of Set.
+A monad in the case of DOT.
 Also MonoidAction[M, _] ?
 Not really.

 # should try this:
   extension (x: C) def pair(y: C) = (x, y)